 Two South Korean Missionaries Kidnapped in Northern Kenya

-In a concerning development, two South Korean missionaries have been kidnapped in Northern Kenya, sparking an urgent international effort to secure their release.
+In a concerning development, two South Korean missionaries have been kidnapped in northern Kenya, sparking an urgent international effort to secure their release.
 The abduction occurred in the early hours of [Date] near the town of Marsabit, a remote area known for its challenging security conditions.
 The missionaries, identified as Reverend Lee Joon-ho and Ms. Kim Soo-jin, were working on a humanitarian mission in the region when they were taken by unidentified armed men.

 According to local authorities, the kidnapping took place as the missionaries were traveling to a remote village to provide aid to local communities.
 Reverend Lee Joon-ho, 47, and Ms. Kim Soo-jin, 34, were part of a small team from the Korean Presbyterian Church that has been active in the region for several years, focusing on educational and healthcare initiatives.